Wild Bill Shrewsberry

 Shrewsberry's 1970 L.A.
 Dart was the subject of a 1/25-scale plastic model kit first produced by Model Products Corporation and since reissued by Model King using the original tooling.
 That same car, updated for the 1971 season with a 1971 front grille is still owned by Shrewsberry and is undergoing restoration at his son's home in Ridgecrest.
 Model kits of the Hemi Under Glass and Hurst Hairy Olds were available as well; the Plymouth was replicated by MPC and Aurora Plastics Corporation while the Olds was available as a kit from Monogram.
 In the late 1990s, a 1/64-scale diecast model of the L.A.
 Dart was issued by Johnny Lightning.
 Presently, die-cast model manufacturer Highway 61 produces a 1/18-scale replica of Shrewsberry's Super Duty Tempest (which Highway 61 designers used as the actual basis for the model) as well as the 1966 Hemi Under Glass and 1966 Hurst Hairy Olds.

 In 1979, Shrewsberry exhibited a fiberglass 1930 Ford Model A delivery truck sponsored by Knott's Berry Farm.
 Dubbed The Berry Wagon and painted by custom car builder Ed Roth, the hemi-powered wheelstander was capable of more than 120 mph in the quarter-mile, again on its rear bumper.

-He maintains a small but important collection of automobiles.
+He maintained a small but important collection of automobiles.
 In addition to the 1970–71 L.A.
-Dart, Shrewsberry still owns his 1972 L.A.
+Dart, Shrewsberry owned his 1972 L.A.
 Dart funny car with flip-up body, his original 1963 Super Duty Tempest (one of only four remaining), the 1965 Hemi Under Glass Barracuda, the Knott's Berry Wagon, a 1964 Mercury Comet Caliente 427 which he raced in A/FX that year with Jack Chrisman (one of only 50 built and similar to Ford's Fairlane Thunderbolt), a factory lightweight 1964 Ford Galaxie and until its sale to a collector/dealer in 2010, a 1966 Ford Mustang GT convertible.
 Purchased new for US$2871.00, the Mustang is a highly optioned black-on-black car with a high-performance 289 cuin engine, four-speed manual transmission, manual front disc brakes, limited slip differential, deluxe "pony" interior, styled steel wheels, center console and the "lighting group" package which added underhood and trunk lighting.
 It is also fitted with an extremely rare 8000 RPM Rally-Pac tachometer and clock accessory.
 The car is in nearly original condition, having accumulated slightly more than 74000 mi since new.
 This was due in large part to his relationship with Dodge the following year.

-Though retired from racing, Shrewsberry maintains a relationship with the NHRA museum in Pomona and is often a keynote speaker at car club meets.
-He resides in the Coachella Valley where he pursues a hobby in model aviation and where the two L.A Dart cars are presently undergoing restoration.
+After retiring from racing, Shrewsberry maintained a relationship with the NHRA museum in Pomona and was often a keynote speaker at car club meets.
+He resided in the Coachella Valley where he pursued a hobby in model aviation.

+Shrewsberry died on February 19, 2025 from natural causes, at the age of 86.